 At A/GFTC, we continuously seek ways to improve access and infrastructure for cyclists and pedestrians.
 Below are just a few types of projects and services we provide.

-A/GFTC maintains both paper and digital maps of regional bike trails.
-To request a paper version of our regional bike map, contact us at email@example.com or (518) 223-0086.
+A/GFTC also maintains both paper and digital maps of regional bike trails for recreation.
+Click here for a pdf version.
+To request a paper copy, contact us at firstname.lastname@example.org or (518) 223-0086.

 Bicycle/Pedestrian Feasibility Plans